 (3.4) Trapping Commercializes Wildlife: (While the commercialization of wildlife has been outlawed for over a century, it survives in the form of recreational trapping.
 Hunters and anglers are prohibited from capitalizing on their quarry, but trappers profit from killing publicly owned wild animals and selling their skins.

 (5) Trapping Is Costly to Montana: Wildlife watching brought 400 million dollars into Montana in 2011(U.S. Fish and Wildlife Service; U.S. Census Bureau), making it one of Montana’s largest industries.
-While only 6000 people, 0.6% of Montanans, purchase the $29 trapping license, trapping depletes rare species, wastes wildlife with unintended captures, costs pet owners and taxpayers for the care of incidental catches, costs taxpayers to protect threatened and endangered species and their habitats, depletes our watersheds, and has a negative impact on Montana tourism.
+While less than 6000 people, 0.6% of Montanans, purchase the $29 trapping license, trapping depletes rare species, wastes wildlife with unintended captures, costs pet owners and taxpayers for the care of incidental catches, costs taxpayers to protect threatened and endangered species and their habitats, depletes our watersheds, and has a negative impact on Montana tourism.